 - The OPTIMISTIC study

-This is a European Union funded international trial to determine the potential beneficial effects of exercise and cognitive behavioural therapy in reducing fatigue and increasing quality of life in DM1.
-It is taking place in the UK, Germany, France and Netherlands.
+This EU funded international trial evaluated the potential benefits of exercise and cognitive behavioural therapy in reducing fatigue and increasing quality of life in DM1.
+It took place in the UK, Germany, France and Netherlands and results are yet to be announced.
 Find out more here.